gsantopaolo/GitHubCommandLine/README.md

-Add Existing core to a new repo
+Add Existing code to a new repo
 =====